salazarr-js/three-app/packages/docs/src/content/guide/01-introduction/02-getting-started.md

 ## 🚦 Before You Start

-To use `Three App` effectively, you should have at least basic knowledge of how `three.js` works.
+You should have at least a basic understanding of how `three.js` works to use `Three App` effectively.

 ### 📚 Recommended Learning Material